AI-Assisted Incident Command with Claude Integrations and MCP

 Risks & Guardrails

-Main risks are false confidence in hypothesis ranking, noisy evidence retrieval, and accidental write automation.
+Main risks are false confidence in hypothesis ranking, noisy evidence retrieval, stale incident context, and accidental write automation.

 Guardrails: